andreataglia/ssi/dashboard/README.md

 You should now be asked to give the page permission to interact with metamask.
 If everything is fine and your logged-in with the same account you gave to docker as params you should see the two tabs on the left side menu as green.

-### Getting around in the project
+### Getting around in the demo project

-At the top you should see the identity with which you have initialized the backend.
-On the left you should see the menu with the address with whom you are logged in, and the three main page of the application:
+At the top you see the DID, that is the identity you used to initialize the backend.
+On the left you should see the menu with the address with whom you are logged in, and the 3 pages of the application:

 - Home, just an home page
 - Credential Management, where you can set or check the status of a list of Verifiable Credentials
 - Delegates Management, where you can add or revoke new delegates and check which delegate has what permissions

-You can access these pages only if you have the right permission.
-Try add new delegates with different permissions and to revoke Verifiable Credentials.
+You can access these pages only if you have the right permission, the color of the links will change accordingly.
-Remeber when you have more than one delegates then you need two delegates to confirm an operation.
-I suggest you to create more than one metamask account and spread your intial test ether with the others.
+Once you are logged in with the primary address, the one which is the same as the identity, you have full permission, it is like a super user for that identity.

+I suggest you try the following, as shown in the video:
+1. Add a new delegate with Delegate Mgmt permission.
+The operation will be executed straight away as there is no quorum enabled yet.
+2. Now the quorum is set to 2, so an operation needs to confirmation before being executed.
+Let's try this out by adding a new delegate with CredentialStatus Mgmt permission.
+3. Switch to the other address and confirm the operation.
+Beware, Ropsten is slow, like really slow sometime... wait for the spinner to stop.
+Sorry about that.
+4. Then go the Credential Management and try changing the status of a credential, maybe the University Degree.
+5. Switch to another address with permission for CredentialStatus Mgmt and confirm the operation.
+6. Press check status.
+It will contact the smart contract and fetch the status of the credential.

+Play around!

+Hope you like it :)

 ## Testing the Smart Contracts